Winchester Medical College: What the Union soldiers found at the College

-A negro boy tortured
+A Black boy tortured

 "On Sunday last [March 15, 1862] considerable excitement was caused by the discovery of the remains of a negro boy, about seven years of age, in the dissecting room of the College.
 The head had been removed, the feet cut off and the body mutilated, and although the College had not been occupied for many months, it was evident that the boy had not been dead more than a week."
 Another report says the boy was 14, and was shot because he was "very jubilant to think that Union troops were so near the town.
 A rebel soldier seeing him in such extasies about it shot him dead on the spot."

 His body was taken to the College; the soldier reporting said that it had been given to the doctors and the students; since the College was closed these were presumably the ones that lived in Winchester, as the McGuires did.
 Anatomical study would not explain the removal of his head, not typical of skeletal or anatomy studies.
 No more does it explain that his arms were cut off at the elbows, his legs at the knees, and his belly "ripped open lengthwise".
 It does not sound like the work of a doctor or medical student.

 The best interpretation is that if the boy were already dead, this was just a gory display for the arriving Union doctors and soldiers to see.
 If the boy were still alive, it was torture.
 The College would have been examined immediately by the Union doctors and other officers, as they did all buildings in Winchester, in serious need of accommodation and hospital beds.
 The only possible explanation, given the known information, is that his body was left there in this condition to send a hateful message to the Union men.

 Kinney has suggested that what was in the dissecting room were "remains [of deceased soldiers] that the Confederates had no time to bury".
 However, the Confederates' evacuation of Winchester was not sudden or rapid.
 And none of the first Union visitors to the dissecting room mentions adult bodies, or dead soldiers.
 They would not have led a soldier to say he saw "terrible sights", "the most horrid thing that I ever did see".

 According to the same letter from Winchester, the students and faculty had to leave with the withdrawing rebel troops, "for they committed all sorts of depredations on Union people, and the negroes especially".